-Lie face down and get your ASIS and PS on the ground.
-WITHOUT moving the pelvis (which is tricky because the pelvis will tend to rock forward, pressing the ASIS more into the ground and lifting the PS away) lift your leg to it’s maximal height —no straining.
+Lie face down and get your ASIS and PS on the ground (if you've got a belly in the way, work to keep the ASIS and PS level, even if they're not on the ground; and/or if you're prego, you'll need to try this standing).
+Now, WITHOUT moving the pelvis (which is tricky because the pelvis will tend to rock forward, pressing the ASIS more into the ground and lifting the PS away) lift your leg as high as you can—no straining.

-Make sure you're not bending your knee (use a mirror), which is common when your muscles are so tight.
+Make sure you're not bending your knee (use a mirror), which is common when your hip-flexing muscles are tight.

-(And do I need to mention my drawings are never to scale?)
+(And do I need to mention my crappy drawings are never to scale?)

 Try to lift your leg WITHOUT increasing pressure in the ASIS or moving the PS.